 Cannabis medicines registered overseas

-Dronabinol is registered in the US by the Food and Drug Administration (FDA) for the treatment of anorexia in patients with AIDS, and for the management of chemotherapy-induced nausea and vomiting where standard anti-nausea treatments have failed.
-It is a THC only product.
+Marinol® and Syndros (dronabinol) is registered in the US by the Food and Drug Administration (FDA) for the treatment of anorexia in patients with AIDS and management of chemotherapy-induced nausea and vomiting where standard anti-nausea treatments have failed.
+It is a synthetically manufactured, THC only product.

-Nabilone is registered in the US by the FDA for the management of chemotherapy-induced nausea and vomiting.
-It is a THC only product.
+Cesamet® (nabilone) is registered in the US by the FDA for the management of chemotherapy-induced nausea and vomiting.
+It is synthetically manufactured and a THC only product.

 Prescribing and supplying a cannabis medicine

-The NSW Cannabis Medicines Advisory Service can provide NSW health professionals with information about cannabis medicines including formulations, dosing, potential drug interactions and cost.
+The NSW Cannabis Medicines Advisory Service can provide NSW health professionals with free, evidence-based information about cannabis medicines including formulations, dosing, potential drug interactions and cost.

 The Australian Government’s Office of Drug Control (ODC) provides a list of Australian manufacturers and importers of unregistered cannabis medicines.
 Many cannabis medicines have already been imported to Australia and are dispatched from the importer to the pharmacist when a prescription is presented.

 Unapproved medicinal cannabis imported into and supplied/manufactured in Australia must conform to Therapeutic Goods Order No. 93 (Standard for Medicinal Cannabis) (TGO 93).
-TGO 93 is a standard that specifies minimum quality requirements for medicinal cannabis.
+TGO 93 is a standard that specifies minimum quality requirements for cannabis medicines.